-Yes, narration is probably the easiest thing for you to assign.
-And it’s one of the most profitable activities for most students.
+Yes, narration is often the easiest thing for you to assign.
+And it’s one of the most profitable activities for many students.
 But in Volume 3 of the Charlotte Mason series, Charlotte offered us several other ideas for teaching language arts using the books you are using to teach history, science, and literature.

-15 creative language arts lessons using living books
+How to teach 15 Non-narration language arts lessons using living books.

 Do you have one child who has a really hard time with oral narration?
-Or maybe your kids would enjoy more of a variety of assignments than just oral narration.
+Or maybe your children would just enjoy more of a variety of assignments than just narration.

-In either case, here are fifteen creative ideas to change things up a bit.
+In either case, here are 15 ideas to change things up a bit!
 And even better, you can learn or review language arts concepts at the same time.
 Most of these ideas are appropriate for elementary school, but a few are perfect for middle and even high school.

-- Have your student take reading notes over a passage.
-The length of the passage is determined by the age of your student (and the difficulty of the passage).
-Start with simple passages if you are teaching your child to take reading notes.
-Have her simply write down the important statements in the passage.
+- Have your student take reading notes over a passage (length of the passage is determined by the age of your student and the complication of the passage), writing down the important statements in the passage.
 (Example: each step in the lifecycle of a butterfly or frog for elementary)

 - Find a sentence with many adjectives and prepare two versions for copy work: the first as it is in print and the second leaving out the adjectives.
 Ask your student to describe the differences in the two sentences.
 Talk about describing words, or adjectives, and discuss different examples.
-Have her use the sentence for copy work with the adjectives.
-Another day have her circle the adjectives in the initial sentence, and then copy the sentence inserting her own (different) adjectives.
+Have your child use the sentence for copy work with the adjectives.
+Another day have your student circle the adjectives in the initial sentence, and then copy the sentence inserting different adjectives.

 - For your kindergarten or primary student: Prepare a sentence of text for copy work.
 Point out capitalization and end punctuation.
 Have your student copy the sentence.
 Another day have your student create her own sentence using the original sentence(s) as a guide.

-- Choose and prepare sentence(s) from your science or history books for copy work to reinforce a history/science concept.
+- Choose and prepare sentence(s) from your science or history books for copy work to reinforce a history or science concept.
 Have your student use the sentence for copy work.
 Later, use the same text for dictation.
 A few days after, check to see if your student remembers the concept without looking at his copy work/dictation.
 We have science and history memory sentences like this provided in our Daily Lesson Plans.

-- Choose a paragraph that includes a part of speech that you are teaching, such as nouns, verbs, adjectives, adverbs, prepositions, prepositional phrases, etc. Using a colored pencil, have your child circle all the <nouns, for example.>.
+- Choose a paragraph that includes a part of speech that you are teaching, such as nouns, verbs, adjectives, adverbs, prepositions, prepositional phrases, etc. Using a colored pencil, have your child circle all the nouns, for example.
 For older children or for review, have your student use different colors to mark different parts of speech and circle some, put a box around others, etc. Make sure to give clear instructions and have your student create a “key” at the bottom of the page.
 This is a fantastic review exercise for students who need to brush up on the parts of speech.
 (In other words, practically everyone.)

 - For extra practice, use the copy work above but have your student use different nouns, etc. Discuss how this changes the sentence(s).
 For late middle and high school students, discuss the ‘mood’ of a piece and have your student create a different mood than the original by their choice of adjectives.